 The normal caveats relating to topic views apply to remote topic views.
 For example, you should avoid view specifications that derive topics from a highly volatile set of source fields, as there can be high CPU and memory costs relating to rapid addition and removal of topics.

 Topic view inserts introduce powerful new functionality into the ever-developing language of topic views.

-You can try topic view inserts right now in Diffusion 6.6 Preview 1 or on Diffusion Cloud.
-The preview release is supported for production use.
+You can try topic view inserts right now in Diffusion 6.6 Preview 1, which is supported for production use.
 Let us know what you think, and especially if you come across any issues or have feature requests about how we can make topic views even more useful.